METALS-Copper slides to two-week low as China data hits sentiment

 * GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl

 * Zinc prices drop to lowest since Oct.
-18 (Recasts, adds comment)
+18 (Updates with closing prices)

 By Pratima Desai